Town of Canmore supports Calgary’s Olympic and Paralympic Winter Games bid

 CANMORE, Alta. — Canmore’s town council has voted to support Calgary’s bid for the 2026 Olympic and Paralympic Winter Games.

-The Rocky Mountain town an hour west of Calgary would host some of the events as part of the bid.
+The Rocky Mountain town an hour west of Calgary would host some of the events and build an athlete’s village as part of the bid.

+“I am speaking in support for many reasons,” said Canmore Mayor John Borrowman.
+“First and foremost, I am strongly motivated by the housing that will be provided through the athlete’s village.”

 Councillors supported the bid on the condition that satisfactory terms are reached with other orders of government for funding support to cover the operational costs of the games in the town.